George Ranetti: Early 1910s

 Ranetti's work for the stage was continued in 1909, when his adaptation of the Moș Teacă stories was produced by Blanduzia Theater.
 Romeo și Julietta la Mizil, which became a best-seller, was itself written especially for the stage.
 It premiered at the National Theater in the 1909–1911 seasons, alongside Ranetti's translation of Henry Bataille's La Femme nue.
-Although his translation was deemed "implausibly bad" by the dramatist Liviu Rebreanu, Ranetti's own play was granted the 3rd place in the National Theater's biannual awards ceremony, June 1910.
-He shared that distinction, worth 500 francs, with Anghel and Iosif.
-At first he chided Caragiale, who, on his trips back to Romania, had become an orator for the Conservative-Democratic Party, but soon embarked on a political career of his own.
+His translation was panned by professionals, and deemed "implausibly bad" by dramatist Liviu Rebreanu.
+Ranetti responded in Epoca, calling attention to Rebreanu's past imprisonment in Austria-Hungary; to Rebreanu's great chagrin, he depicted him as an actual criminal, rather than as a victim of anti-Romanian machinations in Transylvania.
+La Femme nue in Ranetti's translation was nonetheless also mocked by Albert Honigman in Adevărul, prompting Ranetti to respond with an epigram.
+By contrast, Ranetti's own play was well-liked by the establishment, and he was granted third place in the National Theater's biannual awards ceremony, June 1910; he shared that distinction, worth 500 francs, with Anghel and Iosif.

+At first, Ranetti chided Caragiale, who, on his trips back to Romania, had become an orator for the Conservative-Democratic Party, but soon embarked on a political career of his own.
 Ranetti decided to run for the Chamber's 2nd College seat in Ilfov during early elections in 1909.
 As reported by eyewitness Henri Stahl, there was widespread voter fraud, and Ranetti had no observer on hand to report on it.
-Ranetti also registered as an Ilfov candidate in the March 1911 election, but again lost, polling only 326 votes.
+Ranetti also registered as an Ilfov candidate in the March 1911 election, as a Conservative-Democrat (or "Conservative-Nationalist", as that party called itself), with endorsements by Iorga's own Democratic Nationalists.
+In his statement, Iorga supported Ranetti as "a cordial friend to the peasants", noting that "his 'conservatism' is a morsel of Junimism, and shall fade out along with the last of the Junimists (of whom very few are left!)."
+He lost again, polling only 326 votes.

-Having served as vice president of the Romanian Writers' Society in its original avatar of 1908, Ranetti was elected (April 6, 1911) on the first Steering Committee of the Romanian Theatrical Society, alongside R. D. Rosetti, George Diamandy, A. de Herz, and Paul Gusty.
-During May 1911, he and C. Bacalbașa left for London, where they were to cover the coronation of George V. Later that summer, Ranetti and Eftimiu traveled into Transylvania, Austria-Hungary, where they witnessed aerial shows by the Romanian aviation pioneer, Aurel Vlaicu, and met with a visiting Caragiale.
+A fellow journalist, Alexandru V. Cazimir, writes that Ranetti "never sought a stipend", and therefore was always "engaged in a barbaric battle against poverty".
+Ranetti is also known to have derided orders and decorations, proposing to decorate his friends with distinctions such as the "umbilical cordon".
+He did however hold several offices: having served as vice president of the Romanian Writers' Society in its original avatar of 1908, he was elected (April 6, 1911) on the first Steering Committee of the Romanian Theatrical Society, alongside R. D. Rosetti, George Diamandy, A. de Herz, and Paul Gusty.
+During May 1911, he and C. Bacalbașa left for London, where they were to cover the coronation of George V. Later that summer, Ranetti and Eftimiu traveled into Transylvania, where they witnessed aerial shows by the Romanian aviation pioneer, Aurel Vlaicu, and met with a visiting Caragiale.
 On their way to the ASTRA celebrations of Blaj, they took the "derelict car" of Andrei Popovici, a Transylvanian volunteer in the Second Boer War.